 At the outset CCN was formed under the auspices of a local charity, the House of Genesis, which provides supported accommodation for ex-offenders.
 However, on 6th November 2018 it became an independent charity under Charity Number 1180579.

 For a more detailed history see – The Journey So Far

-In July 2019 Susan left CCN, and in October 2019 Mel Wheeler took over as Project Leader and is building on this firm foundation.
+In July 2019 Susan left CCN, and in October 2019 Mel Wheeler took over as Manager and is building on this firm foundation.